shalizR/pricing/README.md

 # pricing
-A pricing website using Next.js and React
+Pricing website using Next.js and React